 Deeds of Adherence need to be signed by a witness - here's how

 Most documents on SeedLegals are just signed by the parties to that agreement, easy.
-The exception is the Deed of Adherence (the Instant Investment Agreement) that's used to complete an Instant Investment top-up to a funding round; deeds need to be signed by both the signatory and a witness.
+The exception is the Deed of Adherence.
+These are the Instant Investment Agreement which is used to complete an Instant Investment top-up to a funding round; and Instant Conversion Agreements, which are used when you convert SeedFASTs in an Instant Conversion; deeds need to be signed by both the signatory and a witness.

 We've made this as easy as we could, here's how:

 First thing is to sign the Deed of Adherence/Instant Investment Agreement yourself, as a signatory.

 Fill out the "Invite your witness" form